ssteele1111/BasinCoolMag/README.md

 GMSH
 deal.ii >=9 (installed with libconfig++-dev, BLAS, LAPACK, UMFPACK, and Gmsh)

+It is also recommended to install ParaView or a similar software for viewing .inp and .vtk files.
+The meshio package in Python is also a good option.

 ### Installing deal.II and dependencies:

-First, make sure that libconfig++-dev, BLAS, LAPACK, UMFPACK, and Gmsh are installed.
+First, make sure that libconfig++-dev, BLAS, LAPACK, UMFPACK, Gmsh, and Armadillo (and its dependencies) are installed.
 I used the commands:

 ```
 sudo apt install cmake